googlegenomics/readthedocs/docs/source/includes/elasticluster_setup.rst

 Setting the boot disk size
 **************************
-For cluster tasks you may want to create use SSD Persistent disk or a boot disk larger than the default 10 GB.
+For cluster tasks you may want to create use SSD persistent disk or a boot disk larger than the default 10 GB.
 Elasticluster allows for specifying both the boot disk type and size for instances of your cluster:

 ``boot_disk_type``